 In practice, a mini-batch of particle images, rather than a single image, is used to compute the gradient at each iteration.
 The volume update step~\eqref{eq:sgd iter} for the current mini-batch is performed after a refinement step of the pose distribution of each particle image in the current mini-batch given the current volume and data $p(\phi_i | v^{(k)}, x_1,\ldots,x_N)$, for example by using~\eqref{eq:em gamma} similarly to the EM algorithm.
 Various techniques can be used to speed up the computation time, for example the grid refinement implemented in RELION~\cite{scheres_relion_2012} or the branch-and-bound approach in cryoSPARC~\cite{punjani_cryosparc_2017}.

 The SGD algorithm has two major advantages over EM.
 First, it has a lower computational cost per iteration, as it only uses a subset of the dataset, while EM requires a pass through the entire dataset.
 While computing the integrals in~\eqref{eq:likelihood} for the images in the mini-batch cannot be avoided, the gridding and searching approaches that EM uses to efficiently sample the space of poses are also beneficial in the implementation of SGD.
-Second, it has been observed in practice that the noise in the sampled gradient enables SGD to explore the optimization landscape more efficiently before converging to a local minimizer of the objective function, preventing it from becoming stuck in unwanted local minima.
+Second, it has been observed that the noise in the sampled gradient enables SGD to explore the optimization landscape more efficiently, preventing it from becoming stuck in unwanted local minima~\cite{keskar_large-batch_2017, smith_bayesian_2018}.
 Given these advantages, the SGD algorithm is particularly well-suited for ab initio reconstruction, as it has been shown in practice in cryoSPARC~\cite{punjani_cryosparc_2017}.
 More recently, the gradient-based algorithm VDAM has been introduced for ab initio reconstruction in the RELION software~\cite{kimanius_new_2021}.
 However, despite the clear benefits in terms of computational cost and convergence speed of stochastic gradient algorithms compared to EM for (low resolution) ab initio reconstruction, EM is still the state-of-the-art approach for high-resolution refinement.

 To investigate how the performance of SGD can be improved for high-resolution cryo-EM reconstruction, we first state a convergence result from~\cite{schmidt_fast_2013}: \begin{theorem}[Convergence of the stochastic gradient descent algorithm] Suppose that $f: \Rb^M \to \Rb$ in~\eqref{eq:f sgd} is twice-differentiable and strongly convex and its gradient is Lipschitz-continuous with constant $L$.
 Furthermore, we assume that there exists $B \geq 1$ such that: